 Treasurer & Director

-Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a senior at Wellesley High School.
+Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a junior at Northeastern University, where she is majoring in psychology.
 She has volunteered regularly with many community-based organizations, including the Red Cross Food Pantry, the Women’s Lunch Place, and Cradles to Crayons.
-She is also a member of the National Charity League, where she has gained considerable leadership experience.
-She enjoys photography, writing and spending time with young kids.

 Secretary, Director & Co-Founder

-Simone Rodrigue is in 8th grade at Wellesley Middle School.
-She plays club volleyball and enjoys art and her volunteer activities with kids through the National Charity League.
+Simone Rodrigue is a junior at Wellesley High School.
+She plays varsity volleyball, MGA Club volleyball, and enjoys art, animation, and volunteer activities in the community.

 Director & Co-Founder